transloadit/uppy/packages/@uppy/vue/DOCS.md

 npm install @uppy/vue
 ```

+## CSS

+Make sure to also include the necessary CSS files for each Uppy Vue component you are using.

 ## Usage

 The components can be used with [Vue][] and frameworks that use it, like [Nuxt][].